 - Butternut squash noodle soup

 If you make this butternut squash soup, be sure to tag me on Instagram with the hashtag #forkknifeswoon and leave a comment and rating below letting me know how you liked it! ★★★★★ Star ratings are especially helpful because they help others find my recipes too. xo, LauraPrint

 - Cook Time: 15 mins

 A healthy and hearty roasted butternut soup recipe that combines roasted butternut squash with sweet apples, fennel, onion, garlic, and good stock.
 Deliciously creamy (without any cream) and perfect for cozy fall/winter dinners.
 Gluten free and vegan friendly.

 Butternut Squash, Apple and Fennel Soup

-- 1 large apple, peeled, cored, and chopped
+- 1 large (about 2 cups) apple, peeled and diced

-- 4 cups roasted butternut squash (recipe below)
+- 4 cups roasted butternut squash, recipe follows

 - 1/2 tsp dried thyme

 - kosher salt and freshly-ground black pepper, to taste